Is Tap Water Ruining Your Skin?

 • Switch to a pH-balanced, syndet cleanser.
 Look for “syndet” or “pH-balanced” on the label (bar soap often has high pH and reacts badly with minerals).
 Avoid strong foaming soaps - they tend to strip skin more in hard water.

 • Moisturize while skin is damp.
 Use a ceramide-rich moisturizer or one containing niacinamide and hyaluronic acid.
 Those ingredients help repair barrier function and lock in hydration.
-And for deeper barrier repair, treatments like a rejuvenating HydraFacial treatment can infuse hydration and antioxidants directly into the skin.
+For people looking for an in-clinic option, treatments such as a rejuvenating HydraFacial treatment can be incorporated into a professional skincare routine focused on cleansing, hydration and skin maintenance.

 • Clarifying shampoo once a week.
 For hair buildup from minerals: a clarifying or chelating shampoo (formulated with EDTA or citric acid) removes mineral residue.